Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 2. Employment Opportunities in Illinois

-Illinois is home to the headquarters of 32 Fortune 500 companies, including Boeing, Caterpillar, and Walgreens.
+Illinois is home to 32 Fortune 500 companies, including Boeing, Caterpillar, and Walgreens.
 These companies offer a wide range of job opportunities across various sectors:

-• Technology: Chicago’s tech sector is thriving.
-As of 2024, the city has about 10,700 tech job openings.
+• Technology: Chicago’s tech sector has seen an increase of 10,700 job openings in 2024.
 The average salary for technology professionals in Chicago is approximately $104,000 annually.
 Major tech employers in the city include Google and Salesforce.

 • Finance: Illinois stands out as a major financial hub.
 The state offers a range of positions in finance, with an average salary of around $90,000 per year.
 Job openings include roles such as financial analysts and investment bankers.
 Key employers include JPMorgan Chase and Citadel.